 Over the past two years we have created two generations of the dHydronator® with built-in SanitiZen® technology which have been subjected to rigorous independent laboratory testing.
 The first generation prototype dHydronator was subjected to a full battery of tests by an independent laboratory based in Colorado.
 The results were spectacular, they confirmed we had something revolutionary for the cannabis, herb and agriculture industries.
 All tests were repeated with 5 different replicates to provide enough data points for statistical analysis and to ensure accuracy.

 This chart , from DigiPathLabs preliminary report, demonstrates the moisture and total aerobic count reduction over time.
 Total Aerobic Count (TAC) represents an indicator of microbial populations on the cannabis samples.
 TAC was reduced dramatically from 300,000 to 78,000 over 15.5 hours.
 Moisture content was reduced from 80% down to 8.4% after 14 hours.
 Nevada’s drying criteria is from 8 to 15% moisture content.
 Cured data point is from the same strain and for reference purposes only.
-The test report below is for the first generation dHydronator.
+View the report for the first generation dHydronator here.

 SanitiZen® - STRIVING TO ENSURE YOUR HEALTH AND SAFETY, EVERY TIME.

 SanitiZen is a registered trademark for a surface sanitizing process. cannabis is generally recognized by the medical community to be safe for human consumption.
 However, the plant has been found to be contaminated by a large number of microbial organisms.
 The following lists a few of the microbial contaminants that may be found in medicinal cannabis.